mickaeltemporao/data-analysis/outline.md

-Introduction
+1. Introduction
-Asking the right Questions
+2. From context to questions
-From questions to concepts
+3. From questions to concepts
-From Concepts to Variables
+4. From Concepts to Variables
-From Variables to Data
+5. From Variables to Data

 6. **From Data to Insights: Descriptive Statistics in Survey Analysis**
    (Focus on summarizing and describing the survey data.)